-If your GP thinks you may have bipolar disorder, they'll usually refer you to a psychiatrist or a community mental health team.
+If your GP thinks you have bipolar disorder, they'll usually refer you to a psychiatrist or community mental health team.

-If your GP or a family member is concerned that you are at risk of harming yourself you will be referred as an emergency.
+If your GP or a family member is worried you are at risk of harming yourself you'll be referred as an emergency.

 The psychiatrist or mental health nurse will assess you.
-They'll ask you questions and perform a mental state examination which looks at your overall mood state, thoughts and thinking patterns (cognition).
+They'll ask you questions and perform a mental state examination.
+This looks at your overall mood state, thoughts and thinking patterns (cognition).

 This is to determine if you have bipolar disorder.
 If you do, they'll decide what treatments are most suitable.

 They will also complete a risk assessment which includes thoughts of suicide or hopelessness.

 The psychiatrist or mental health nurse will ask about your symptoms and when you first experienced them.
 They will ask about how you feel leading up to and during an episode of mania or depression.
 They will also ask if you have thoughts about harming yourself.